leonvallejos/leonvallejos/README.md

 ## About Me

-I am passionate about new, innovative technologies.
-Programming video games since the age of 12, websites at the age of 14, and starting Tuneup Technology (an IT consulting and repair business) at 16, I have years of experience in technology.
-I co-founded NCR4 (a web design and hosting company) and played a major role in the creation of Nozani (an ecommerce ageny) in my early 20's.
-I have been involved with multiple startups in both leadership and technology capacities.
+I am passionate about new and innovative technologies.
+My main source of learning is reading.
+Since I was 15 years old I was introduced to programming together with hacking c ++ / c # in games, then when I was 17 I got directly involved with the basics of programming and web application development.
+Today I aim my career in a study plan oriented to Fullstack Developer, in this way to be able to face any type of development and demonstrate my adaptation capabilities.

 ## GitHub Stats